+In No TV for Woodpeckers the lines between haunting and hilarious, wondrous and weird, beautiful and beastly, are blurred in the most satisfying ways.
 Many of these poems reveal a submerged reality full of forgotten, unknown or invisible life forms that surround us – that are us.
 Within this reality, Barwin explores the connection between bodies, language, culture and the environment.
-He reveals how we construct both self and reality through these relationships and also considers the human in relation to the concepts of “nature” and “the animal.”
+As philosophical as it is entertaining, No TV for Woodpeckers is a complex and multi-layered work that offers an unexpected range of pleasures.

 A Review of Gary Barwin's No TV for Woodpeckers (Phillip Crymble, Hamilton Review of Books, Spring 2017 Issue)

 "Again and again, Barwin shows us how charlatans, business interests, and technology come together to create cultural texts and interfaces that jam, compromise and contaminate our abilities to forge meaningful relationships with one another.
 But by worrying 'the empty spot' left by Ronnie Claire Edwards’ death in the same way the speaker imagines his tongue will continually return to probe the socket of his soon to be extracted tooth, something transformative takes place.
 What Barwin commemorates in 'The Waltons, My Tooth, and the Oral Torah,' what he elegizes, is the elegiac mode itself, and by demonstrating what language can do, he allows us to feel, if only briefly, less lost, less lonely, and less alone."